Gold & Diamond Badges

 The second leg to Lake Cullulleraine went way slower.

-was only 800 feet high at the turn and thinking about landing.
-But
+Worse still, I was only 800 feet high at the turn and thinking

-I had many low points on the third leg and had
+I had many low points on the third and final leg back to

-landing fields picked out on more than one occasion.
-But
+Waikerie and had landing fields picked out on more than one

-somehow I always managed to find some lift, claw back some
+occasion.
+But somehow I always managed to find some lift,

 Maurie Bradney, Chief Flying Instructor at the Waikerie